’90 Day Fiance’ Update: Paola Throws Shade At Social Media Critics On IG, Russ Forgives His Wife

 While the online "marriage counselors" are trying to break us up, here we are stronger than ever!
 There is nothing this strong couple can not overcome!
 Cheers for more years to come @russ_mayfield #theythinktheyarebetterthanus #90dayfiance #90dayfiancehappilyeverafter #russandpao #whatagreatadvice BABY THANK YOU FOR HELPING ALWAYS WITH MY GRAMMAR! @russ_mayfield ———————————————————- Mientras que los "consejeros matrimoniales" de internet #trolls están tratando de aconsejar que no sigamos juntos, aquí estamos los dos más fuertes que nunca!
 No hay nada que esta pareja fuerte no pueda superar!
 Saludo por más años @russ_mayfield" #liveandletllive #getalife

 Ever the supportive husband, Russ also posted a recent update on his Instagram profile that asserted the stability of his relationship with the aspiring model.
-Russ’ post, however, directly stated something that viewers and avid fans of the hit reality TV show have been voicing out for the past couple of weeks.
+Russ’ post, however, directly stated something that viewers and avid fans of the hit reality TV show have been voicing for the past couple of weeks.
 As emphasized by the reality TV star, true couples support each at all times.

 “No one is perfect in this life, but it is important to remain true to yourself and surround yourself with those who love and care for you.
 There is a lot of hate in this world, and it’s important to respect one another, no matter what the differences may be.”